 - 1 teaspoon red chilli powder

-- Turn the instant pot to saute mode and add oil followed by the sliced onions.
-Fry them until they are reddish brown.
+- Turn the instant pot to sauté mode and add oil followed by the whole spices and sliced onions.
+Fry the onions until they are reddish brown.
 Remove from the oil immediately with the help of a slotted spoon.
 When cool, grind them with the yogurt to make a puree.

 - In the same oil in which the onions were fried, add the mutton and saute for 2 minutes until the meat is browned.

-- Add the ginger-garlic paste, coriander powder, chilli powder and garam masala.
+- Add the ginger-garlic paste, coriander powder, chilli powder and salt.
 Sauté for 2 minutes.

 - Tip in the onion-yogurt puree prepared in step 1 and roast the masala for 10 minutes on medium heat.
 Add splashes of water to keep the masala from burning.
 Add 1 cup water when the masala is roasted and cancel the saute mode.

 - Press the pressure cooking mode on high.
 Set the timer to 12 minutes and close the lid of the cooker, making sure the steam release handle is in sealing position.

 - When the timer beeps, release pressure after 12 minutes.
-Remove the lid and serve warm with hot rotis or naan.
+Remove the lid and serve warm with hot roti or naan.

 - You can make this recipe in a stove-top pressure cooker also.
 Follow the exact same steps and after 1 whistle, simmer for 10 minutes.
 Release pressure after 10 minutes and you're done.